about barbara camp:

 She was born in the Midwest and, given her father’s career advancement at RCA (Radio Corporation of America—inventor of television and the network NBC), she endured a childhood of systematic moving from city to city.
 By the time her family settled in Chicago, she had attended four Catholic elementary schools (3 alone in the first grade) and three high schools (one a convent boarding school).
 To this day she can identify any plaid ever used in a parochial school uniform.

 Camp’s degree in Interior Design from the University of Illinois spawned multiple creative careers starting with a brief spell as set designer and makeup artist for PLAYBOY magazine in Chicago.
 This position came years after her college, summer job as a Playboy Bunny.
 Another uniform—not plaid—blue satin.

 Leaving Chicago with a one-way ticket to Milan—never been there, didn’t speak Italian, the internet was decades into the future—she took her makeup artist show on the global fashion road, also working in London and Paris before moving to New York.
 Her fashion client list includes Vogue, Bazaar, Elle, Vanity Fair…, nearly every fashion, beauty and luxury brand, as well as hundreds of celebrities (see Fashion Archives page).

 People hesitate to say they are religious but are spiritual.
 Camp is both.
 Would you dismiss the entire practice of medicine even though the field is partially populated with amateurs prescribing more pills than the Valley of the Dolls?
-Many have had unpleasant childhood experiences with religion so are now anti-God.
+Many have had unpleasant childhood experiences with religion so now want nothing to do with God.
 But lifelong conclusions formed at age fourteen are often irrelevant to adulthood.
 Just look at your hair.
 Popular thought continues to believe the natural can cure the natural while habitually ignoring the supernatural.
 Camp prefers to explore the latter.